Baton Rouge Gallery’s Movies & Music on the Lawn Continues on Friday, July 25 with 'Sunrise' & an Original Score from Minos the Saint

 As always, the screening begins at 8 p.m. (or sundown – whichever comes last) and the $5 price of admission includes free bottomless popcorn.

-The gallery is honored to partner with BR Motion, Whole Foods Market and John G. Turner & Jerry G. Fischer as sponsors of this year’s series.
-It is through their generosity that the gallery is able to continue to bring this unique event to the community again in 2013.
+The gallery is honored to partner with Whole Foods Market, Dairy Queen, The V Shop, PreSonus and John G. Turner & Jerry G. Fischer as sponsors of this year’s series.
+It is through their generosity that the gallery is able to continue to bring this unique event to the community.

 Admission to Movies & Music on the Lawn is always free for BRG members and just $5 for non-members.
 Free, unlimited popcorn is included in the price of admission.
 The screening begins at 8 pm (or sunset – whichever comes last).